bengeisler/TcLog/README.md

 ## Disclaimer
 This project is not affiliated with Beckhoff Automation GmbH & Co.
 KG and was first published in 2021 at [my blog](https://benediktgeisler.de/en/blog/tclog/).

-## Disclaimer
-This project is not affiliated with Beckhoff Automation GmbH & Co.
-KG and was first published in 2021 at [my blog](https://benediktgeisler.de/en/blog/tclog/).